yewin-mm/spring-boot-docker-sample/README.md

   * the last word is your image name and if you set tag version when you create image, <br>
   you need to add that version in run command like `docker run -d -p 8080:8080 spring-boot-docker-demo:1.0`

-* After that, you can test application is running well or not by calling api which I added in this demo-application <br> call `http://localhost:8080/spring-boot-docker-sample/getHello` via Browser or Postman.
+* After that, you can test application is running well or not by calling api which I added in this demo-application. <br> Call `http://localhost:8080/spring-boot-docker-sample/getHello` via Browser or Postman.

 * Check container
   * Type (check running containers)